aws-amplify/docs/docs/lib/getting-started/fragments/android/integrate.md

     com.example.todo I/Tutorial: Initialized Amplify
     ```

-    To make this easier to find, enter the string "Tutorial" into the search field.
+    To make this easier to find, enter the string **Tutorial** into the search field (denoted by the magnifying glass icon).

 ## Create a Todo